-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 #16 Cave Story

 Cave Story is an epic adventure told in gorgeous 16-bit.
-Inspired by games like Metroid, Castlevania and Commander Keen, Cave Story puts players in the role of an amnesiac boy who awakens in the strange world populated by floating islands.
+Inspired by games like Metroid, Castlevania, and Commander Keen, the game puts players into the shoes of an amnesiac boy who awakens in a strange world populated by floating islands.
 Players journey through the world completing platform puzzles and shooting enemies.

 #15 D&D Online

 D&D Online is an attempt to bring the magic of the pen and paper game Dungeons & Dragons to the PC.
-As a massively multiplayer game, D&D Online invites players to group up in parties or much larger raids to clear dungeons and progress through a pre-written story.
-Players will have emergent experiences that color their character’s personal story.
+As a massively multiplayer game, D&D Online invites players to group up in parties or much larger raids to clear dungeons and progress through a massive story.
+Players will engage in a number of quests that color their character’s personal story.
+The game recieved its 40th update in 2018, and plenty of players are still logging in daily.

 #14 Quake Live

-Quake Live is a new variant of Quake III Arena, designed to run on Windows, OSX and Linux platforms through a web browser plugin.
+Quake Live is a new variant of Quake III Arena designed to run on Windows, OSX, and Linux platforms through a web browser plugin.
 The FPS features a number of updates over Q3A and allows players to go head to head in online duels.
-Players can participate in free-for-alls, capture the flag, and team deathmatch, to specialized modes like InstaFreeze.
+Players can participate in free-for-alls, capture the flag, and team deathmatch, as well as specialized modes like InstaFreeze.
 Quake Live enjoys an active community of both amateur and professional gamers and is one of the few online games intended to be played as a professional sport.

 #13 League of Legends

 This DOTA-inspired game is one of the most popular online multiplayer games the internet has to offer.
-It may not be entirely possible to thrive on League of Legends by sticking to the free mode, but that shouldn’t stop you from playing the game and—if you don’t like the idea of spending time to unlock champions—pay to unlock the ones you’d like to play.
+It may not be entirely possible to thrive on League of Legends by sticking to the free mode, but that shouldn’t stop you from playing the game, and—if you don’t like the idea of spending time to unlock champions—paying to unlock the ones you’d like to play.
+There’s a reason it’s been popular for over a decade.

 #12 Path of Exile